SORRIEST BUS STOPS 2021: Québec City vs. Lower Merion Township

 Québec City’s Car Dealership Catastrophe

-There’s a definite juggernaut in this match-up, thanks to the apparently astonishing power of French Canadian social media … and this stop’s uniquely mal combination of high-speed traffic, non-existent rider amenities, and exactly one wacky waving inflatable arm flailing tube man.
+There’s a definite juggernaut in this match-up, thanks to the apparently astonishing power of French Canadian social media … and this stop’s uniquely mauvais combination of high-speed traffic, non-existent rider amenities, and exactly one wacky waving inflatable arm flailing tube man.

 Seriously: more than 3,000 people voted for this Québécois calamity in the second round (and about 300 people wrote in to let us know the one time we misspelled “Québécois.”)
 That’s more votes than any contender has garnered so far in this contest, including the strong competitor this stop bested in Queens, N.Y.